-Matt looked sharply over his shoulder, but there was nothing there again.
-Despite the chill air sweat collected a in the palms of his hands.
+Matt looked sharply over his shoulder, but there was nothing there .
+Despite the chill, his palms were sweating.
 He stood up to disguise the shaking that had suddenly taken hold of his limbs.

-“I’m just going for a slash Dad, I’ll be back in a minute.”
-He staggered off behind one of the great shoulders of stone that jutted from the hilltop like teeth.
-Huddling down in the shadows to get away from the stare of the moon, he held his head in his hands and tried once again to slow his breathing.
-Even with his eyes closed, it was still there.
+“I’m just going for a slash Dad.
+I’ll be back in a minute.”
+He staggered behind one of the great shoulders of stone that jutted from the hilltop like teeth.
+Huddling in the shadows to get away from the stare of the moon, he held his head in his hands and tried once again to slow his breathing.
+But even with his eyes closed, it was still there.
 Everyone said it was all in his mind.
-Even when he’d opened his eyes to see it bent over his bed, its blurry face a mass of crumpled flesh and bone, inches from his own…it was all in his head…
+Even when he’d opened his eyes to see it bent over his bed, blurry face a mass of crumpled flesh and bone, inches from his own…it was all in his head…

-Forcing his eyes open he tried to ignore the thing that wasn’t really over his shoulder by looking at anything else.
+Forcing his eyes open he tried to ignore the thing that wasn’t really there by looking at anything else.

 The crooked finger of a ruined bell tower loomed on his left.
-It had been impressive when he’d seen it earlier that day, in the watery winter sunshine, but now in the frosty moonlight shadows pooled in the cracked stonework and distorted the angles and height, making it look like it was leaning over him.
+It had been impressive when he’d seen it earlier in the watery winter sunshine, but now, in the frosty moonlight, shadows pooled in the cracked stonework and distorted the angles and height, making it look like it was leaning over him.
 The last time the bell was rung by the living, the landlord of The Old Bell had said, was to call for help that never came.
-The last holy man to serve at this place had been pushed to his death from the tower as he vainly rang the bell to summon the villagers to his aid.
-Matt had felt a shiver run through his flesh at the story, Ben’s scream suddenly loud again in his ears.
+The last holy man to serve at this place had been pushed to his death from the tower as he desperately rang the bell to summon the villagers to his aid.
+Matt had felt a shiver run through his flesh.
+Ben’s scream was suddenly loud again in his ears.

-The bell is still heard, sometimes, someone else in the pub had whispered to them.
+The bell is still heard sometimes, someone else had whispered.
 It was a call to judgement, a call to atone.
 The villagers had left the Catholic priest to his fate to appease the forces of the Reformation.
-The soldiers left the place in peace but the priest is still waiting for the village of Cenwick to admit to what it did.
+The soldiers left Cenwick in peace but the priest is still waiting for the village to redeem itself.

-Someone had asked what Matt and his dad were doing there this time of year.
+Someone had asked what they were doing there this time of year.
 There had been an odd silence when they’d explained.
-The county was famous for its lack of light pollution.
+The local area was a Dark Skies Park.
 Amateur astrologers like his dad flocked to the village all year round to observe and photograph the night skies from the top of Priory Hill.
-There was always a distinct lack of them at this time if the year, his father had said.
-He assumed it was just too cold even for the most passionate of them.
+However, it was always quiet at this time if the year, his father had said.
+He assumed it was just too cold even for the most passionate.
 But this year on this night there was to be a lunar eclipse, and when the moon was passing closer to the earth than it had done in a generations.
 His father had thought it would be a welcome distraction.

-If only leaving home could have let him get away from what had happened.
-When night fell the familiar cold was at his back again.
+If only leaving home meant leaving it behind.
+But night fell and the familiar cold was at his back .
 It didn’t need to whisper in his ear any more for Matt to know what it wanted to say.
-He stared hard at the bell tower, refusing to focus on something cold and pale that was hovering at the corner of his vision.
+He stared at the bell tower, refusing to focus on something cold and pale that was hovering at the corner of his vision.

-His heart clutched in his chest like a fist as the low, dead voice of a bell echoed out into the night.
+His heart clutched in his chest as the low, deadened clang of a bell echoed out into the night.
 One, two…three times.
-A high, human voice rang out with it, distorted and weak like it was from far, far away.
-It dissolved into a sickening scream, clawing at his ears and his head and his heart for what seemed like forever until he was swamped by the silence that followed.
+A high, human voice called out with it, distorted and weak, like it was coming from far, far away.
+It dissolved into a sickening scream, clawing at his ears and his head and his heart for what seemed like forever until he was swamped by silence.
 The light started to dim.
-Even though his rational mind knew it must be the eclipse, his heart jerked.
-Silence and darkness swallowed everything around him and he closed his eyes and ears against it, afraid of what might show itself.
-He wondered if this was what death was like, sight, sound and smell all fading like existence was being leeched away.
+Even though his rational mind knew it must be the eclipse, his blood froze.
+Silence and darkness swallowed everything.
+He closed his eyes and ears against it, afraid of what might show itself.
+He wondered if this was what death was like….sight, sound and smell all leeched away until nothing remained.

-Control returned to his feet and he stumbled backwards, staggered back round the wall.
-Their chairs were there, illuminated in the moonlight, torches, blankets and bags were all neatly piled where they’d put them.
+Control returned to his feet and he stumbled backwards, then ran back to his dad.
+Their chairs were there, illuminated in the moonlight.
+The torches, blankets and bags were all neatly piled where they’d put them.
 But his dad was nowhere to be seen.
-He opened his mouth to call but stopped as he got the hideous impression that something that was getting to its feet behind him.
+He opened his mouth to call but stopped as something got to its feet behind him.

-He ran, calling out as he went.
+He ran, calling out.
 No one answered.
 He raced blindly down the side of the hill, not daring to look back, hardly daring to look ahead, staggering and stumbling on the uneven ground.
 Trying to stop his ears, he ran down the path into the village.
-The Old Bell was still well lit on the other side of the village square and he could hear music and laughter from inside.
+The Old Bell sat, well-lit and warm-looking, on the other side of the square, music and laughter spilling out its open door.

-He paused to catch his breath but then something was breathing, staggering, bleeding close behind him.
+He paused to catch his breath but something was breathing, staggering, bleeding close behind him.
 He took off across the square, nearly tripping over the steps into the pub.
-He leaned hard against the door after slamming it behind him.
-The same half-dozen people from before were scattered around the room, staring at him.
-Cold sweat pooling at the base of his back as he searched for his voice.
+He slammed the door and leaned against it.
+The same half-dozen people from earlier were scattered around the room, staring at him.
+Cold sweat pooled at the base of his back as he searched for his voice.

 “Easy lad,” the landlord said.
 “Calm down.
 Where’s your dad?”

 “I don’t know,” he sputtered, glancing back at the door.
-“I don’t know, we were up at the ruins…I couldn’t find him after the eclipse…”
+“We were up at the ruins…I couldn’t find him after the eclipse…”

 “Now slow down.
 He can’t have just disappeared.
 What exactly happened?”